OpenBB-finance/OpenBB/website/content/terminal/stocks/screener/_index.md

 <h2>How to use the Stock Screener</h2>

 The default preset is `top_gainers`.
 Use the commands `view` and `set` to select a new one.
 The file in the presets folder, `template.ini`, is a blank slate for creating something fresh.
-Modify individual paramaters within the different presets to get more precision from a starting point.
+Modify individual parameters within the different presets to get more precision from a starting point.
 To get started, simply choose one of the categories to scour, like `technical`.

 <img width="1408" alt="Unusual Volume preset and the Technical category" src="https://user-images.githubusercontent.com/85772166/173902993-33ae5c4d-67bb-46ad-909f-ad376c16b5f9.png">